university-of-york/research-it-documentation/docs/source/using_viking/submitting_jobs.rst

     echo '\n'Job completed at `date`

 It uses ``bash`` syntax and importantly has a set of ``sbatch`` specific options **before** the commands which need to be run.
 There are many options that can be added into a jobscript, far more than we can go into here and the `slurm documentation for sbatch <https://slurm.schedmd.com/sbatch.html>`_ is a great place to see them all.
-For more advanced and specialised jobscript examples please see the `advanced jobscript section <FIXME: Link>`_.
+For more advanced and specialised jobscript examples please see the :doc:` jobscript for specific applications section </using_viking/jobscripts_program_specific>`.

 Send this to the job scheduler ``Slurm`` with the ``sbatch`` command: